-Immediate Past Chair, MedicAlert Foundation®, Research Professor and Director, New Jersey Health Initiatives, Rutgers University
+Immediate Past Chair, MedicAlert Foundation®, Visiting Research Professor, New Jersey Health Initiatives, Rutgers University

-Calvin Bland currently serves the Robert Wood Johnson Foundation (the largest philanthropic organization dedicated to healthcare) as Special Advisor to the Director of its New Jersey Health Initiatives (NJHI) program, located within Rutgers University's Institute for Health, Health Care Policy and Aging Research.
+Calvin Bland currently serves as Special Advisor to the Director of its New Jersey Health Initiatives (NJHI) program, located within Rutgers University's Institute for Health, Health Care Policy and Aging Research.
+He previously served as Director of NJHI from 2009 to 2013.
 Mr. Bland retired as Chief of Staff and Special Advisor to the foundation's President in December 2008.

 Bland received an M.S. in Administrative Medicine (Hospital Administration) from the Mailman School of Public Health, Columbia University and a B.S. in Economics from the Wharton School of the University of Pennsylvania.